dannywillems/ocaml-cordova-plugin-inappbrowser/README.md

 i#open_ "https://ocaml.org" (Cordova_in_app_browser.target_self) opt
 ```

-The function "open_t" is hte same as "open" but it return a "typed"
+The function "open_t" is the same as "open" but it return a "typed"
 result: an object of type "inAppBrowser" that can be used later.
 An
-"inAppBrowser" object is te only way to to call the function
+"inAppBrowser" object is, for example, the only way to to call the
-"addEventListener" and "close" of this ibrary for example
+functions "addEventListener" and "close" of this library.

 ```OCaml
 let popup =